Abdullah-Hejazi/cleopatra-db/README.md

 # Cleopatra DB
-Cleopatra DB is cross-platform Mysql Database viewer and editor made for windows, linux, macos Its main objective is to be a beautiful and powerful alternative to things like PHPMYADMIN
+Cleopatra DB is cross-platform Mysql Database viewer and editor.
+Its main objective is to be a beautiful and powerful alternative to things like PHPMYADMIN

 ![Clepatra SSH Screenshot](/images/table.png)